BUCK-LCO-NCI/DivProt/README.md

 ### Step 0.

+[UPDATE: Porter5 is now Dockerized - instructions below will not be necessary - will likely remove soon]

 You'll need to set up Porter5 with a single sequence before you can run all in your fasta file.
 Porter5 requests the paths to its dependencies.
 I do this by pulling the first sequence in my fasta file, creating a new .fa with that, and submitting that to Porter.
 This lets me input my paths and set everything up.
 You only need to do this once.

 > Example of how I configure the paths (this will be almost the same for anyone else running on biowulf):